raphaellehartwig/lanyon/_posts/2020-04-03-introducing-lanyon.md

 <p><img src="imgs/longevity_distribution.png" style="width: 80%; margin: 0 auto;" /></p>

-Charting the journey of actors from their screen debut to their latest act, a striking pattern emerges.
-Actors involved in blockbuster hits tend to have longer careers, averaging a glamorous 22.12 years.
+Charting the journey of actors from their acting debut to their latest movie, a striking pattern emerges.
+Actors involved in blockbuster hits tend to have longer careers, averaging 22.12 years.
 In contrast, their counterparts averaged a more modest 15.73 years.

-This emphasizes the transformative power of a blockbuster role in an actor's career.
+The actors in big hits have their median career span outshines the rest of actors.
+This isn't just a small difference; it's a spotlight on a clear trend - the actors in big hits whose careers have a wider span range and show a more sustained success.
+While the limelight often favors the blockbuster stars, some non big hits actors  have impressively long careers without having roles in big hit movies.

+This analysis is confirmed by the p-value = 7.48 e-5 < 0.05 found when testing the null-hypothesis stating that there is no difference in the mean career longevity between the two groups.
+In fact, this value accentuates the importance that a blockbuster plays in the length of an actor's career.

 <img src="imgs/sean_connery.jpeg" style="width: 30%; margin: 0 auto;" />

 #### Do blockbuster actors play in a lot of movies?

-In the next chapter of our data-driven story, we shift the focus to the number of movies each actor has starred in.
-Our investigation uncovers a notable distinction: actors in big hits (the Treatment Group) tend to have a higher average number of movie appearances (16 on average) compared to actors who haven't starred in big hits (7 on average).
+Now let's focus on the quantity of movies each actor has starred in.
+Our investigation uncovers a notable distinction: actors in big hits tend to have a higher average number of movie appearances (16 on average) compared to actors who haven't starred in big hits (7 on average).
 The results of Welch's t-test, yielding a p-value of 0.0, emphasize a significant difference in movie counts between the two actor groups.
 This reinforces our earlier findings: actors in big hits not only experience a momentary surge in fame but are likely to have more extensive filmographies compared to their colleagues without big-hit experiences.

 <p><img src="imgs/movie_counts.png" style="width: 80%; margin: 0 auto;" /></p>